The Nottawasaga Valley Conservation Authority

 A different pricing structure applies to preschools and daycares – please visit the program page for details.

 Let us provide the hot dogs and all the fixings for $3 each!
 Students roast their own hot dogs over an open fire.
-Hot chocolate is available for $25 per class.

 Cancellation Policy

+There is no charge to cancel if at least 2 weeks’ notice is given before your scheduled visit.
 If a cancellation is received with less than 2 weeks’ notice, your group will be charged for 50% of the scheduled number of students or the minimum fee.

 In the event buses are cancelled due to inclement weather or teacher union job action, the cancellation fee is not required if the program is rebooked.